<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 1. Respect for People

-Lean thinkers recognize that the best ideas often come from people directly responsible for producing the product or providing the services.
+Lean leaders recognize that the best ideas often come from people directly responsible for producing the product or providing the services.
 So they turn top-down management on its head and give those closest to the product or the customer an equal voice.

 One essential Lean practice involves managers going to the "Gemba" or the place where the work gets done to see workspace conditions and process activities first hand, allowing frontline workers to share insights and answer questions.
 This process often results in opportunities to improve.